API Reference

 Orqen-specific extensions

-These fields are consumed by Orqen and not forwarded to the LLM:
+These fields are consumed by Orqen and not forwarded to the LLM.
+They apply to this OpenAI-compatible endpoint; native boto3 converse() rejects unknown fields such as aws_bearer_token_bedrock.

 aws_access_key_id | string | AWS access key for Bedrock.
 Alternative to storing credentials in the dashboard. |